ld4l-labs/bibliotek-o/README.md

 bibliotek-o is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs (LD4L - Labs) and Linked Data for Production (LD4P) projects.
 See the [LD4L website](http://ld4l.org), the [LD4L - Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information on these projects.

 ## News
-* Public `bibliotek-o_community@googlegroups.com` created as a community mailing list for release-related announcements.
+* Public `bibliotek-o_community@googlegroups.com` created as a communication channel between bibliotek-o contributors, community implementers of bibliotek-o, and other interested parties.

 * **2017-06-30** Q2 release of Version 1.1.0
   * Due to a compressed change cycle this quarter, new issues and pull requests will not be considered.
 * Watch for an announcement of the Q3 release and timeline, both on `bibliotek-o_community@googlegroups.com` and this repository.

 ## Repository contents